 On July 25, 2024, Bruce Taylor, a purported stockholder of the Company at the time of the Merger, filed a verified class action complaint, Bruce Taylor v.
 W. Keith Maxwell III, et al., Case No. 2024-0794 (Del.
 Ch.) (the "Taylor Action") in the Delaware Court against the Special Committee, and Mike Barajas, in his capacity as the Company's Chief Financial Officer, as well as Mr. Maxwell in his capacity as controlling stockholder of the Company.
 Plaintiff alleges that the defendants breached their fiduciary duties and participated in the provision of a materially untrue and misleading proxy statement to Company's minority stockholders in connection with the Merger.
+The Company is vigorously defending this matter; however, given the current early stage of this matter, we cannot predict the outcome of this case at this time.

-On May 22, 2024, Michael Stutzman, a purported stockholder of the Company that previously delivered a Records Request, filed a complaint, Michael Stutzman v.
+On May 22, 2024, Michael Stutzman, a purported stockholder of the Company that previously delivered a Records Request, records request, filed a complaint, Michael Stutzman v.
 Via Renewables, Inc., Case No. 2024-0545-LM (Del.
 Ch.) (the "220 Complaint") in the Delaware Court against the Company.
-The 220 Complaint seeks to compel the inspection of certain Company books and records pursuant to Section 220 of the Delaware General Corporation Law relevant to the Merger.
+The 220 Complaint seeks to compel has now been converted into the inspection of certain Company books third class-action complaint filed in Delaware Chancery Court that challenges the take-private transaction.
+The three shareholder complaints largely overlap, and records pursuant to Section 220 of the Delaware General Corporation Law relevant Chancery Court has ordered the three plaintiffs and their counsel to choose one lead-plaintiff to consolidate the Merger cases.
+These matters are being vigorously defended; however, given the current early stage of this matter, we cannot predict the outcome of these cases at this time.